Headaches on the Top of Your Head: Causes, Symptoms, and Treatments

 How do you treat upper head pain?

-Treat upper head pain with over-the-counter pain relievers, staying hydrated, and manage stress.
+Treat upper head pain with over-the-counter pain relievers, staying hydrated, and managing stress.
 Adjusting posture and using relaxation techniques can help.
 Persistent or severe pain may require medical evaluation for underlying conditions and tailored treatment.